The Wildfire Evolutionary Response

 Karrikins are a family of small organic compounds — made only of carbon, hydrogen, and oxygen — produced whenever plant material burns.
 They were unknown to science until the early 2000s, when researchers in Western Australia noticed that seeds of many species germinated explosively after bushfires, not because of the heat, but because of chemicals in the smoke.
 After years of painstaking work — separating smoke water into thousands of components and testing each fraction for biological activity — the active compound was isolated.
 Its structure, confirmed through chemical synthesis, was published in Science in 2004 by Flematti and colleagues: a butenolide ring fused to a pyran ring, produced when polysaccharides in plant cell walls are burned.

-The name “karrikin” honors the Aboriginal Noongar people of Western Australia, derived from karrik, their word for smoke.
+The name “karrikin” honours the Aboriginal Noongar people of Western Australia, derived from karrik, their word for smoke.
 Several related compounds were subsequently identified and numbered (KAR₁ through KAR₄).
-KAR₁, known as karrikinolide, is typically the most abundant and the most biologically active.
+KAR₁, known as karrikinolide, is typically the most abundant and the most biologically active in isolation.
 Seeds of some fire-specialist plants respond to KAR₁ at concentrations as low as one part in ten billion — a sensitivity comparable to that of plant hormones (Flematti et al., 2015).

 The Fire-Follower Strategy

-The most striking examples of karrikin biology are the “fire-followers” — plants whose entire life strategy is organized around wildfire.
+The most striking examples of karrikin biology are the “fire-followers” — plants whose entire life strategy is organised around wildfire.
 Their seeds remain dormant in the soil for decades, surviving repeated cycles of wetting and drying without germinating.
-When fire passes through, smoke carries karrikins that bind to soil particles.
-The first rains then wash those karrikins into the root zone, and seeds that have waited years in the dark germinate en masse within days.
+When fire passes through, smoke carries karrikins and dozens of co-occurring bioactive compounds that bind to soil particles.
+The first rains then wash those compounds into the root zone, and seeds that have waited years in the dark germinate en masse within days.

 The ecological logic is elegant.
 Fire eliminates competing vegetation, releases nutrients locked in plant biomass, and creates open habitat where seedlings can establish before being shaded out.
 Plants that can germinate and complete their life cycle in this window gain exclusive access to temporarily abundant resources.
 Fire-followers are so precisely adapted to this opening that they typically flower, set seed, and die within one or two years — leaving a fresh dormant seed bank ready for the next fire cycle.
 One remarkable feature of this strategy: even repeated rainfall without a preceding fire does not trigger germination.
 The seed “knows” the difference (Flematti et al., 2015).